pine-vm/pine/backlog.md

 ### Integration Development

-+ Automate boring tasks: Support deriving the functions for serializing and deserializing from the app state Elm type.
-This depends on parsing imports, types and aliases from modules.
-How does this work with types the original Elm app code does not export from the defining module (opaque types)?
 + Support hosted app choosing frequency when subscribing to time.
 (Could be modeled for example with Response of type `Subscriptions`, (Posix time cyclic with distance in ms, Posix time once)).

 ### Integration Operation